How to form a 501(c)(3) organization or nonprofit.

 - Non Profit Advisor Academy – Immediate access to online educational program to help you start, fund and grow your nonprofit.
 The Academy is 7 modules each containing multiple lessons on crafting your mission statement, creating your organization's vision, defining values, selecting board members and officers, nonprofit governance, tax compliance and receipting of donations, fundraising and much more.
 You will receive invites to live monthly teleclasses, trainings and alerts of important changes in the tax code.
 All this is included with your Academy membership.

 - Drafting of IRS response letters – Most organizations will receive written questions from the IRS.
 It is not uncommon to receive dozens of technical questions that must be answered before your application will be approved.
 Our team will assist in drafting IRS response letters and speak directly with IRS examiner to expedite question and answer process.

-- 100% Approval, Money Back Guarantee* – Our team will work with the your business, for as long as it takes to receive a positive letter of determination.
+- 100% Approval, Money Back Guarantee* – Our team will work with your business, for as long as it takes, to receive a positive letter of determination.

 *Does not include IRS user fee or incorporation fees.

 It is important to remember that a 501(c) must satisfy certain conditions and requirements imposed by the IRS to obtain and maintain tax-exempt status. incorporate.com cannot provide legal or tax advice regarding these conditions and requirements and it may be necessary for your nonprofit to consult with other professionals, such as lawyers, accountants or tax advisors.